 Another of the primary challenges to the PCMH and ACO models of patient care is the mandate of ensuring that patient information is protected in accordance with HIPAA regulations.
 Consequently, it becomes imperative for individual providers as well as those PCMH and ACO model providers to utilize a HIPAA-compliant medical answering service.

-This ensures that confidential patient information is protected while enabling the healthcare providers to better share patient information.
-The medical answering services that meet these criteria are also fluent in the language and needs of patient and provider communication within the healthcare continuum.
+This ensures that confidential patient information is protected while enabling healthcare providers to better share patient information.
+The medical answering services that meet these criteria are also fluent in the language and needs of the patient and provider communication within the healthcare continuum.
 The growing non-English speaking patient population in the U.S. only heightens the need that providers belonging to these healthcare models have bilingual support via a medical answering service.

 (3) Increased Inbound and Outbound Communication Opportunities that Serve Patient Wellbeing

-By working with a medical answering service that meets these criteria, healthcare providers can more effectively direct patients to the appropriate care in a 24/7/365 cycle as it pertains to inbound communication from patients.
+By working with a medical answering service that meets these criteria, healthcare providers can more effectively direct patients to the appropriate care in a 24/7/365 cycle as it pertains to an inbound communication from patients.
 In addition, outbound communication can also be enhanced by the medical answering service in terms of vital communication that affects healthcare outcomes as well as preventative care goals.

 In the new landscape of the healthcare continuum, improved outcomes, healthcare crisis prevention, and a more stable bottom line for providers all hinge on coordinated provider/patient and provider/provider communication.
 It is increasingly apparent that the medical answering service will play a huge part in helping the healthcare continuum deliver on those goals.